CloudCannon/pagefind/docs/content/docs/filtering.md

 weight: 10
 ---

-To configure filters in Pagefind, pages are assocated to filter keys and values using data attributes.
+To configure filters in Pagefind, pages are associated to filter keys and values using data attributes.

 ## Capturing a filter value from an element